michaelbaril/bonsai/README.md

 When you delete a model, its closures will be automatically deleted.
 If the model has descendants, the `delete` method will throw a `TreeException`.
-You need to use the `deleteTree` method if you want to delete the model and all its descendants.
+You need to use one of these 2 methods instead:
+* `deleteTree` will delete the node and all its descendants,
+* `deleteNode` will remove the node from the tree, ie. attach its children to its parent (or make them roots if the node being deleted is a root), and then delete the node.

 ```php
 try {